ubernostrum/b_list/README.rst

 variables, for example -- and is designed with my personal needs in mind.

-I run on Django 1.11 and Python 3.6; other Django and/or Python versions may work, but are not tested or supported.
+I run on Django 2.2 and Python 3.6; other Django and/or Python versions may work, but are not tested or supported.
 In fact, this project as a whole is not really "supported" except insofar as I'm personally interested in having my own site work.

-As such, if you find yourself needing to modify anything here -- and ideally you should just set up your own project if you want to use any of the applications here, including `my blog app
-<https://github.com/ubernostrum/blog>`_ -- you should feel free (it's
-BSD-licensed), but I likely will be unresponsive to issues or pull requests.
+As such, if you find yourself needing to modify anything here -- and ideally you should just set up your own project if you want to use any of the applications here, you should feel free (it's BSD-licensed), but I likely will be unresponsive to issues or pull requests.